joerter/spdx-dashboard/documentation/analysis-and-design.md

 ### System Service Request
 The following is a minimal requirement for the dev environment:
 * An IDE that is capable of editing and debugging JavaScript code.
-* A server software that can host the database and any services, locally on the developers machine.
+* A server software that can host the database and any services, locally on the developers' machine.
 * A database explorer to browse and edit database fields when required.
-* A debugging tool to check what values are being sent to the client from the server.
+* A debugging tool to validate if particular values are being sent to the client from the server.

 ### Stakeholders
 Currently the stakeholders for this project are: